 As a manager, you should value your employees’ time, and that means – allow personal time at work, too.
 Studies have shown people should be taking regular breaks to stimulate mental activity, so if anyone feels the need to take a break at any point, he or she should do it.

-Introduce your employees to the DeskTime ”Private time” option they can turn on at any time.
+Introduce your employees to DeskTime’s private time feature they can turn on at any time.
 Then, the sites visited won’t be listed, and won’t contribute to the employee’s productivity analysis.

 Only extreme cases are noticed